donovanh/donovanh.github.com/_posts/2013-03-15-rotating-phone.markdown

     transform: effect1(value) effect2(value) effect3(value)...

 As shown above, the effects can be chained.
 It's important to keep in mind that they apply from left to right.
-Also, when applying <code>rotate</code>, keep in mind that the axes are also rotated.
 Here's an example:

     transform: translateX(50px) translateY(50px) rotateY(45deg)